-All clauses within the contract will flow down to the subcontractor and each project has a bespoke Data Management Plan.

-Subcontractors have implemented

-to protect Personal Data

-processed under this Contract

-against a breach of security

-(insofar as that breach of security

-relates to data) or a Data Loss

-Event
+Locations at which the Supplier and/or its Subcontractors process Personal Data under this Contract and International transfers and legal gateway Data is not to be transferred outside of the UK.
+Protective Measures that the Supplier and, where applicable, its Subcontractors have implemented to protect Personal Data processed under this Contract against a breach of security (insofar as that breach of security relates to data) or a Data Loss Event As per Contract level security standards and in line with DHSC policies.

-Part B Joint Controller Agreement
+Part B Joint Controller Agreement NOT APPLICABLE

-38 JOINT CONTROLLER STATUS AND ALLOCATION OF RESPONSIBILITIES
+1 JOINT CONTROLLER STATUS AND ALLOCATION OF RESPONSIBILITIES

-38.1 With respect to Personal Data for which the Parties are Joint Controllers, the Parties envisage that they shall each be a Controller in respect of that Personal Data in accordance with the terms of this Part B Joint Controller Agreement of Annex 1 - Processing Personal Data in replacement of Clauses 14.9 to 14.9.13 of the Conditions of this Contract.
+1.1 With respect to Personal Data for which the Parties are Joint Controllers, the Parties envisage that they shall each be a Controller in respect of that Personal Data in accordance with the terms of this Part B Joint Controller Agreement (Optional) of Annex 1 - Processing Personal Data in replacement of Clauses 14.9 to 14.9.13 of the Conditions of this Contract.
 Accordingly, the Parties each undertake to comply with the applicable Data Protection Legislation in respect of their processing of such Personal Data as Controllers.

-38.2 The Parties agree that the Supplier:
+1.2 The Parties agree that the [Supplier/Buyer]:

-- 38.2.1 is the exclusive point of contact for Data Subjects and is responsible for using best endeavours to comply with the UK GDPR regarding the exercise by Data Subjects of their rights under the UK GDPR; - 38.2.2 shall direct Data Subjects to its Data Protection Officer or suitable alternative in connection with the exercise of their rights as Data Subjects and for any enquiries concerning their Personal Data or privacy; - is solely responsible for the Parties' compliance with all duties to provide information toData Subjects under Articles 13 and 14 of the UK GDPR; - 38.2.4 is responsible for obtaining the informed consent of Data Subjects, in accordance with the UK GDPR, for processing in connection with the Deliverables where consent is the relevant legal basis for that processing; and - 38.2.5 shall make available to Data Subjects the essence of this Part B Joint Controller Agreement of Annex 1 - Processing Personal Data (and notify them of any changes to it) concerning the allocation of responsibilities as Joint Controller and its role as exclusive point of contact, the Parties having used their best endeavours to agree the terms of that essence.
-This must be outlined in the [Supplier's/Buyer's] privacy policy (which must be readily available by hyperlink or otherwise on all of its public facing services and marketing).
+- 1.2.1 is the exclusive point of contact for Data Subjects and is responsible for using best endeavours to comply with the UK GDPR regarding the exercise by Data Subjects of their rights under the UK GDPR; - 1.2.2 shall direct Data Subjects to its Data Protection Officer or suitable alternative in connection with the exercise of their rights as Data Subjects and for any enquiries concerning their Personal Data or privacy; - 1.2.3 is solely responsible for the Parties' compliance with all duties to provide information to Data Subjects under Articles 13 and 14 of the UK GDPR; - 1.2.4 is responsible for obtaining the informed consent of Data Subjects, in accordance with the UK GDPR, for processing in connection with the Deliverables where consent is the relevant legal basis for that processing; and

-38.3 Notwithstanding the terms of paragraph 38.2 of this Part B Joint Controller Agreement of Annex 1 Processing Personal Data, the Parties acknowledge that a Data Subject has the right to exercise their legal rights under the Data Protection Legislation as against the relevant Party as Controller.
+- 1.2.5 shall make available to Data Subjects the essence of this Part B Joint Controller Agreement (Optional) of Annex 1 - Processing Personal Data (and notify them of any changes to it) concerning the allocation of responsibilities as Joint Controller and its role as exclusive point of contact, the Parties having used their best endeavours to agree the terms of that essence.
+This must be outlined in the [Supplier's/Buyer's] privacy policy (which must be readily available by hyperlink or otherwise on all of its public facing services and marketing). - 1.3 Notwithstanding the terms of paragraph 1.2 of this Part B Joint Controller Agreement (Optional) of Annex 1 - Processing Personal Data, the Parties acknowledge that a Data Subject has the right to exercise their legal rights under the Data Protection Legislation as against the relevant Party as Controller.

-39 UNDERTAKINGS OF BOTH PARTIES
+2 UNDERTAKINGS OF BOTH PARTIES